rmulton/riw_project/README.md

 This project is organized in layers in order to keep different parts independant from each other.
 The data structures shared by all the program can be found in ./indexes.
 Data goes through a pipeline :
 Reader -[BufferPostingList]-> IndexBuilder -[Index]-> RequestHandler -[PostingList]-> OutputFormater

 ## Structure
 ## ./indexBuilders
 A Builder interface must be implemented in order to give the building procedure for an index.
 The builders currently implemented are:
 - in memory builders: build the index in memory
-- on disk builders: use the hard disk to extend the maximum index size
+- on disk builders: use the hard disk to extend the maximum index size.

+NB: The current rule to use the hard disk is to give a maximum size to the index, then write the biggest posting list to the disk when the index's size exceed the maximum size.

 ## ./readers
 A Reader interface must be implemented in order to give the reading procedure of a collection.
 It sends parsed documents to the index builder through a channel.
 Channels are used here, not Mutexes, so that a parser routine wouldn't be blocked waiting for the lock.
 The readers implemented are :
 - cacm: specific to CACM documents collection
 - stanford: every file contained in the input folder is considered as a document

 ## ./indexes
 This folder contains all the **data structures shared throughout this program**.
+- PostingList is the core data structure of this program.
+It stores a document id to document score map
+- A document parsed by a reader is sent as a Document through a ReadingChannel
+- It is then used to fill a group of PostingList of a BuildingIndex
+- When the Index needs to write a PostingList because it is full, it sends it through the WritingChannel
+- When the user enter a request, accurate documents are found using a RequestableIndex.
+Then angle between the request and a given document is output in a VectorPostingList
 ## ./requests
 - A RequestHandler interface implementation gives a procedure to query a requestable index
 - An OutputFormater interface implementation gives a procedure to display a request's response to the user